Targeting Chronic Pain in Military Primary Care Settings Using Internal Behavioral Health Consultants

 Then, the team will establish a program for training IBHCs in this non-pharmacological pain management intervention and test its effectiveness among primary care patients with chronic musculoskeletal pain.

-The first phase of the program included the development of materials for training and treatment, assessment of the work products by key stakeholders (DHA leadership, IBHCs, primary care clinicians, and patients), and a pilot test of the IBHC intervention with 42 patients at Fort Hood, TX.
+The first phase of the program included the development of materials for training and treatment, assessment of the work products by key stakeholders (DHA leadership, IBHCs, primary care clinicians, and patients), and a pilot test of the IBHC intervention with 42 patients at Fort Hood (since renamed Fort Cavazos), TX.

-The second phase will include a study of the intervention with IBHCs stationed at three military treatment facilities.
+The second phase includes a study of the intervention with IBHCs stationed at three military treatment facilities.
 The investigators plan to recruit about 700 patients with chronic pain at these sites.

 If successful, this program will increase the number of military primary care clinics with staff trained to deliver a medication-free pain management program that improves quality of life for service members and dependents, prevents medical discharges, and reduces costs for healthcare, disability, and other expenses.